About Bright Zhantali - Pindula, Local Knowledge

 Background

-Zhantali resides at Dandamira township, Concession but is originally from Ruvhanga Village, Chief Negomo, Chiweshe in Mazowe District, Mashonaland Central Province, and has a sister called Benhilda.
+Zhantali resides at Dandamera township, Concession but is originally from Ruvhanga Village, Chief Negomo, Chiweshe in Mazowe District, Mashonaland Central Province, and has a sister called Benhilda.

+He did his primary education at Dandamera Primary School in Concession.
+He did his secondary education at the Anglican Church-run St Albans Secondary school beginning in 2007.

 Benhilda said Bright could not proceed to Advanced Level, as the family did not have the money to finance his education.
 She said: